SpikingIntelligenceSystem/cartpole-SNN/README.md

 ```
 python -m environment_test
 ```
-This is optional, but reccomended to ensure the environment functions without errors.
+This is optional, but recommended to ensure the environment functions without errors.

 ### Collect Trajectories
 ```